UBC-DSCI/jupyterdays/jupyterdays/sessions/austin-colclough/md2canvas.md

 ### Project goal

-* collaborate on quizzes using jupyter/[jupytext](https://jupytext.readthedocs.io/en/latest/introduction.html) in a low friction environment
+* collaborate on constructing quizzes using jupyter/[jupytext](https://jupytext.readthedocs.io/en/latest/introduction.html) in a low friction environment

 * deploy on canvas for testing and grading